Types of leukaemia

 Leukaemia is a cancer of the white blood cells and can be grouped by the type of white cell affected- myeloid or lymphoid.

-As well as by the way the disease progresses (acute or chronic).
+Leukaemia can also be grouped by the way the disease progresses (acute or chronic).
 Acute and chronic do not necessarily refer to how serious the disease is but to how rapidly it may progress.

 Acute leukaemia means it progresses quickly and aggressively, and usually requires immediate treatment.